dgis/emu42android/ReadMe.txt

 LICENSES

 Android version by Régis COSNIER.
-This program is based on Emu42 for Windows version, copyrighted by Christoph Gießelink & Sébastien Carlier, with the addition of a win32 layer to run on Android.
+This program is based on Emu42 for Windows version, copyrighted by Christoph Gießelink & Sébastien Carlier.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.